mzjb/DeepH-pack/docs/source/keyword/preprocess.md

 - *interface* : Which DFT package is used to get the Hamiltonian.
 Can only be 'openmx' for now.

++ *multiprocessing* : Whether to use multiprocessing to perform `Preprocess` for different data.

 ## interpreter

 - *julia_interpreter* : The path to the julia interpreter.

 ## graph

-- *radius* : The cut-off radius to create the local coordinate systems.
-It is required bigger than the cut-off radius of local basis set.
+- *radius* : The additional cut-off radius for crystal graph created by the truncation that adopted in Hamiltonian matrices. `-1.0` means using the same truncation that adopted in Hamiltonian matrices.